Dreams grounded: Cadet pilots face uncertain future as coronavirus turns shortage to surplus

 The previous boom in pilot training could turn into a bust for schools that invested to accommodate more students.

-He said students about to complete the 20-month commercial line pilot training program, which costs CUS$85,000 (US$61,000), are looking at what to do next.
+He said students about to complete the 20-month commercial line pilot training programme, which costs C$85,000 (US$61,000), are looking at what to do next.

 "They are asking a lot of questions," Dugrippe said.